OctopusMichael/m-entertainment-web-app/README.md

 ### What I learned

-To work with layouts and routes in next.js 13 , save a global state with Zustand , How to do a Swiper, how to work with ::after with CSS.
+how to work with layouts and routes in next.js 13 , save a global state with Zustand , How to do a Swiper, how to work with ::after with CSS.

 ## Author